billimarie/bubblly/README.md

 # Bubbl.ly

 **Bubbl.ly** is a tactical RPG which makes **managing your Personal Finances fun**.

 This is a personal project to help me accomplish three long-term goals: get stronger at web development, experiment with game development, & better understand capital, stocks, IRAs, budgeting :smile_cat:

+As you can tell, the bubbl.ly repository is currently **story-oriented**.
+As the months go on, I'm sure it'll tide over towards actual code.

 ## Updates
+_as of March 3rd 2015_

 ### Research